adjust/cocos2dx_sdk/doc/windows/windows.md

 ![][add-winrt-project-reference]

-By completing this step, you have successfully added the adjust Cocos2d-x SDK for Windows into your Visual Studio project.
+By completing this step, you have successfully added the Adjust Cocos2d-x SDK for Windows into your Visual Studio project.

 ### <a id="sdk-integrate">Integrate the SDK into your app

 In the Project Navigator, open the source file of your application delegate.
 Add the import statement at the top of the file.
-Next, add the following call to Adjust in the `applicationDidFinishLaunching` of your app delegate:
+Next, add the following call to Adjust in the `applicationDidFinishLaunching` method of your app delegate:

 ```cpp
 #include "Adjust/Adjust2dx.h"